argoproj/argo-cd/docs/proposals/server-side-apply-field-managers.md

 Change the Server-Side Apply field manager to be set by a sync option, but default to the constant `ArgoCDSSAManager`.

-#### [UC-2]: As a user, I would like explict control of which field manager my Application uses for server-side apply.

-Add a sync option named `FieldManager` that can be set via annotation on individual resources that controls which field manager is used.

 ### Security Considerations

 TBD